 Material culture, art and artefacts

 Thomas was particularly interested in material culture.
 He photographed many objects in situ, and documented manufacturing processes such as pot-making.
-He also collected around 5,000 objects, the majority of which were subsequently acquired by the University of Cambridge Museum of Archaeology and Ethnology (now the Museum of Archaeology and Anthropology).
+He also collected around 3,000 objects, the majority of which were subsequently acquired by the University of Cambridge Museum of Archaeology and Ethnology (now the Museum of Archaeology and Anthropology).
 From the little correspondence that survives relating to his collecting practices, it appears that Thomas purchased and commissioned the majority of objects he collected.
-He photographed his collections prior to sending them to the UK, although it appears that few of these photographic records have survived.
+He occasionally photographed his collections prior to sending them to the UK.

 In 2012-13, Dr Ohioma Pogoson of the Institute of African Studies at the University of Ibadan conducted pilot research on N. W. Thomas’s collections from North Edo while a Visiting Fellow at the Museum of Archaeology and Anthropology.
 Information on a selection of objects from North Edo can be found on the Museum’s N. W. Thomas Project website.